 Meta Sean Dougherty, Marganne Hesch, Ray Turchetti, and Randall Ota.

 about the filmmaker

-ANTERO ALLI has been developing his paratheatre medium since 1977 (as documented in his book, "Towards an Archeology of the Soul" and seven videos.
+ANTERO ALLI has been developing his paratheatre medium since 1977 (as documented in his book, "Towards an Archeology of the Soul" and many videos.
 Alli's 2005 docufiction feature film, "The Greater Circulation", incoporates paratheatre performances in a critically acclaimed cinematic treatment of poet Rainer Maria Rilke's "Requiem for a Friend". (click photo for Alli paratheatre bio)

 Completed works, clips, vision statement, reviews